 India’s Ministry of External Affairs has advised citizens to avoid non-essential travel to Male or other areas in the Maldives.
 It also advised expatriates in Maldives to “exercise due caution in public and avoid public gatherings”.

-Amnesty International said that the emergency must not become a licence for further repression, Reuters reported.
+Amnesty International said that the emergency must not become a licence for further repression.
 The country’s authorities have “an appalling track-record of suppressing freedom of expression and any form of opposition, a pattern of behaviour that has intensified over recent years”, said Dinushika Dissanayake, Amnesty’s Deputy South Asia Director.